Rafapeerez/Microsoft-Build-.NET/README.md

 - MODULE9: Interactively debug .NET apps with the Visual Studio Code debugger Module 9 is a very small Fibonacci project that I was able to experiment with in the debugger.
 I used it to fix my .NET programs.
 Also, I have learned how to use System.Diagnostic.Debug and System.Diagnostic.Trace, as well as different methods of these classes.

+- MODULE10: Work with files and directories in a .NET app This module teach us basically how to work with files and directories.
+My Program.cs is all commented(all the most important functions that allow work with files and directories) except a function that I think is the most complete that has a little of everything.
+This project is cloned to follow the course and to work with the files and directories created. (https://github.com/MicrosoftDocs/mslearn-dotnet-files)

+- MODULE11: Introduction to Web Development with Blazor The module introduce Blazor, a user-interface framework for .NET and Razor.
+As we already know, Razor is a format that can contain a mix of C# code and HTML.
+It also explain the two differents types of Blazor exists, Blazor WebAssembly and Blazor Server, when to use this framework and the advantages and disadvantages.
+There is no folder for this module because the explanation wasn't long.

+- MODULE12: Build a web app with Blazor
+This module has been the one that I have liked the most, I have created a Blazor project with "dotnet new blazorserver -f net6.0", then I launched it to see how it was with "dotnet run watch" and following th course I have created a new component with "dotnet new razorcomponent -n {name} -o {path/ubication}".
+Finally I did a basic TO-DO list with this framework that is better and easily than I expected.

+- MODULE13: Interact with data in Blazor web apps
+I liked a lot this module too because it is very complete, useful and very visual.
+On the other hand, sometimes there are parts of code that it is "Ctrl+C, Ctrl+V" if you want that it works.
+By this I mean that I have to go to other sources of information to know what the code does.
+It consists in clone the github repo(https://github.com/MicrosoftDocs/mslearn-interact-with-data-blazor-web-apps.git) and create an UI working with components,  services, access and share data and bind this data with UI.
+Honestly, the final result is aweasome but it takes time to inderstand the code (is not the 59 minutes that the course says)

+- MODULE14: Use pages, routing, and layouts to improve Blazor navigation
+- MODULE15: Improve how forms and validation work in Blazor web apps
+- MODULE16: Buid rich interactive components with Blazor web apps
+- MODULE17: Build reusable components with Blazor
+- MODULE18: Build Connect Four game with Blazor
+- MODULE19: Externalize the configuration of an ASP.NET app by using an Azure key vault